CURRENT Income Tax SAVINGS

 BRAD GORNTO, JD, LLM

-Brad Gornto has practiced law in Florida for 19 years in the areas of complex estate planning, business law, probate and trust administration, charitable planning and tax law.
+Brad Gornto has practiced law in Florida for over 20 years in the areas of complex estate planning, business law, probate and trust administration, charitable planning and tax law.
 In addition to his law practice, Brad is also the President and Founder of Effectual Giving, LLC, which is a consulting firm that assists charitable organizations and philanthropic families across the country in the actual implementation of all forms of effective planned giving solutions, including the iCLAT.

 Brad's unique dual expertise as a practicing estate planning attorney and a planned giving consultant why he is a sought-after expert by charities, philanthropic families, financial planners, accountants, family offices and even other attorneys.